Inconspicuous hole off US coast could trigger devastating earthquake

-A magnitude 9 earthquake could hit the US Northeast in the next few years.
+A magnitude 9 earthquake could hit the Northwest in the next few years.
 Researchers fear this because of a small hole in the sea floor.

 Munich – Are earthquakes increasing worldwide?
 It was not until the end of March that the earth shook in Italy, causing school closures and panic among the citizens.
 An earthquake in Switzerland was recently felt as far away as Baden-Württemberg.
 The violent tremors in Turkey and Syria in February 2023, which claimed around 50,000 lives and left millions homeless, are among the worst natural disasters in the last hundred years.